qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 In order to achieve this, we can use a so-called minimal perfect hash function (MPHF).
 This a special type of hash function is constructed specifically for a given set of keys, and it guarantees no collisions while using minimal amount of buckets.

-In Qdrant, we decided to use *fingerprint-based minimal perfect hash function* implemented in the [ph create](https://crates.io/crates/ph) by [Piotr Beling](https://dl.acm.org/doi/10.1145/3596453).
+In Qdrant, we decided to use *fingerprint-based minimal perfect hash function* implemented in the [ph create 🦀](https://crates.io/crates/ph) by [Piotr Beling](https://dl.acm.org/doi/10.1145/3596453).
 According to our benchmarks, using the perfect hash function does introduce some overhead in terms of hashing time, but it significantly reduces the time for the whole operation:

 | Volume | `ph::Function` | `std::hash::Hash` | `HashMap::get`|